Mauro-Domingues/cross-api/README.md

 yarn cross comands
 ```

-<h3>IMPORTANT: Declare the names of the modules in lowercase and singular when using</h3>
+<h3>IMPORTANT: Declare the names of the modules in lowerCamelCase</h3>

 ```
 yarn cross make:module [name]